SeeedDocument/Seeed-WiKi/docs/IoT_Fast_Prototyping_Kit S5D9.md

 The 32 MB QSPI flash memory is Micron N25Q256A13EF840E.
 It can be used to store digital assets needed by the GUI design or even an executable code.

-## Power Supply
+## 4. Power Supply

 The IoT Fast Prototyping Kit requires a single 5V power supply source.
 It can be provided through the USB Device connector J9 or through the Molex MicroBlade series connector J8.

-**Error!
-Reference source not found.** shows the pin information for the power connectors, and **Error!
-Reference source not found.** shows the pin information for the USB connector.
+Pin# shows the pin information for the power connectors, and Function shows the pin information for the USB connector.

 Table 4.1 USB Device Connector (J9)